-The accounting balance sheet position as at 31st March 2022, and the projected charge to the P&L for 2021/22, continue to be based on the roll forward from the 2019 formal valuation.
+The accounting balance sheet position as at 31st March 2023, and the projected charge to the P&L for 2022/23 are based upon the results of the formal actuarial valuation.

 If the assumptions upon which the valuation is based are inaccurate, the pension's liability could be over or understated.
+Disclosure Note 32 to the accounts tabulates the sensitivity of the estimate of the liability to specific changes in the assumptions made.

-The effects on the net pension's liability of changes in individual assumptions can be measured however.
-The sensitivities regarding the potential assumptions used to measure the scheme liabilities are set out as follows on the next page:
+The effects on the net pension's liability of changes in individual assumptions is measurable.
+The sensitivities regarding the potential assumptions used to measure the scheme liabilities are set out on the next page.

-Change in assumptions at year end 31 March 2022 Approximate % increase to employer Approximate monetary amount % £000 0.1% decrease in real discount rate 2 1,866 I year increase in life expectancy 4 3,877 0.1% increase in the Salary Increase Rate 0 186 0.5% increase in the pension increase rate 2 1,668
+Change in assumptions at year end 31 March 2023 Approximate % increase to employer Approximate Increase in Liability 2022/23 Approximate Increase in Liability 2021/22 for Comparison % £000 £000 0.1% decrease in real discount rate 2 1,211 1,866 l year increase in life expectancy 4 2,838 3,874 0.1% increase in the Salary Increase Rate 0 143 186 0.1% increase in the pension increase rate 2 1,086 1,666